dhis2/dhis2-docs/src/user/using-the-aggregate-data-entry-app.md

 The audit log allows you to view other data values which have been entered prior to the current value.
-The audit trail also shows when the data value was altered and which user who made the changes.
+The audit trail also shows when the data value was altered and which user made the changes.

 1. Open the **Data Entry** app (beta).